Skyblosk/SkybloskMods/README.md

 ## ChatTriggers and Modules

 [ChatTriggers](https://github.com/ChatTriggers/ChatTriggers) is a scripting platform that lets you run javascript mods in Minecraft chat.
-Modules built for ChatTriggers extend its functionality for specific Skyblock features where normal mods cannot.
+This has a high performance impact of your system, but modules built for ChatTriggers extend functionality for specific Skyblock features where normal mods cannot.

 ### Installation and Usage
 1. Download and install ChatTriggers using a compatible mod manager.